What is the European Central Bank?

 - Ensures transparency and accountability at all levels and professional competency of all the members.

-This has been a guide to what is European Central Bank?.
-Here we discuss the structure, history of European central bank, and how does it work along with objectives and functions.
+This has been a guide to what is the European Central Bank.
+Here we explain its history, functions, objectives, and structure in detail.
 You may learn more about financing from the following articles –